redphx/better-xcloud/README.md

 ### In-game settings
 - **Volume control**
   > Increase stream's volume up to 600%
+  > Can be disabled in the Main Settings
 - **🔥 Improve stream's clarity**
   > Similar to (but not as good as) the "Clarity Boost" of xCloud on Edge browser.
 [Demo video](https://youtu.be/ZhW2choAHUs).
   > Also known as poor man's "Clarity Boost".